jkjoeeekim/Super_Wario/readme.md

     - Add death effect for wario when touched by a goomba.
     - Add gravity effect for all goombas.
     - Add flag pole at the end of the map.
+    - Add initial endgame sequence when reaching the flagpole.
     - Remove keymaster.js API.